taevonlewis/Data-Structures-and-Algorithm-Solutions/README.md

 The 'fully-written-solutions' folder contains problems tackled from scratch.
 Here is what you can expect:

+- Swift: For Swift, every problem has its corresponding **`.swift`** file.
+Swift solutions are written in a manner that promotes clarity, taking advantage of Swift's modern features for safety and readability.
 - C++: Each problem has a corresponding **`.cpp`** file and a related header file.
 The header files are included in the main function, which calls all the headers.
-If you want to focus on a single problem, you can comment out the function calls for the other problems.
 - Python: Similarly, Python solutions are neatly encapsulated within individual **`.py`** files, following Pythonic conventions for clarity and efficiency.

 </details>